TransLink customers can now tap with Interac Debit

 Regional data from participants of a recent Interac Canada-wide survey found that a growing number of British Columbians want more convenient contactless payment options for transit:

-- 66% see debit as a convenient way to pay for transit.
+- 66 per cent see debit as a convenient way to pay for transit.

-- 64% claimed that tap payments would save time when paying fares.
+- 64 per cent claimed that tap payments would save time when paying fares.

-- 56% would be interested in using debit or credit cards to pay for their trips if they had the option.
+- 56 per cent would be interested in using debit or credit cards to pay for their trips if they had the option.

-- 69% believe it would be easier for visitors to pay for transit using their bank card as opposed to tickets, tokens, or passes.
+- 69 per cent believe it would be easier for visitors to pay for transit using their bank card as opposed to tickets, tokens, or passes.

 TransLink reminds customers to please tap their card or smartphone when paying for transit, and not their wallets, to avoid card clash when paying.